john-cd/rust_howto/bk/src/index.md

 This book is intended for

-- new Rust programmers, to get an overview of the capabilities of the Rust ecosystem and pointers to other resources,
+- new Rust programmers, to get an overview of the capabilities of the Rust ecosystem and pointers to other resources.
 - experienced programmers, to find code examples and review best practices for common programming tasks.

 Readers should have already some basic familiarity with [`Rust`][rust]{{hi:Rust}}⮳ concepts.
 The [`Rust book`][book-rust]{{hi:Rust book}}⮳ is an excellent resource for complete beginners to get started with.
 This said, key features of the language are succinctly summarized in this book's [language][p-lang] section.